ksteinmann131/class-notes/basic-website.md

 # Basic Website

+### Create git repository
+- create new repository in github
+- in terminal, in Code folder, clone repo with url
+  - $ git clone 'url'
+  - (this will create new directory in Code folder)
+___

 ### Create project directory:
-- create project directory w/in Code folder (ex. portfolio) in command line
+- create project directory w/in Code folder (ex. portfolio) in command line (if you cloned git repo, this folder will already exist)
 - will create 2 items in portfolio
   1. server.js (touch)
   2. public (directory)